cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-2-declaring-data.md

 - name: Linux Assembly Part 2: Declaring Data
 - tags: linux, assembly
 - type: software, research
-- crux: Learn Linux assembly to do declare data and reserve memory.
+- crux: Learn Linux assembly to declare data and reserve memory.
 ===

-Previous article in this series: [Linux Assembly Part 1 about Syscalls](/weblog/linux-assembly-part-1-syscalls.html)
+Previous article in this series: [Linux Assembly Part 1 about Syscalls](/weblog/articles/linux-assembly-part-1-syscalls.html)

 This is the second article in the `Linux Assembly` series.
-This time, we will focus on how to represent different data types in `asm` and how to do arithmetic operations with them.
+This time, we will focus on how to represent different data types in `nasm` so that we can do something with them.

 ## Registers

 Remember the registers we used last time?

-Now we need to learn a bit more about them.
+Assembly syntaxes sometimes feels a little special because of the way some registers are reserved for special purposes, so it's important to understand those registers and how they are used together with operators and functions.

 There are various registers available for different purposes.
 See the table below to find out how they are named, and whether or not they're persistent if you make a `call`.

 | Description                  | 64 bit    | 32 bit      | 16 bit      | 8 bit       | Persistent? |
 |:-----------------------------|-----------|-------------|-------------|-------------|-------------|